MichaelThomassen/cloudywords/README.md

 Cloudy Words is a word-guessing game designed and developed by [Michael Thomassen](mailto:michael@voelit.dk).
 Built as an introduction to Angular, this game challenges players to reveal hidden words while managing their cloud score.

+## Play the Game

+You can play Cloudy Words online at [https://michaelthomassen.github.io/cloudywords/](https://michaelthomassen.github.io/cloudywords/).

 ## How to Play

 - You start with two clouds hiding the word.